 3.6 mcg 3.6 mcg 3.6 mcg

 It can be introduced at any stage of pregnancy.
-It is a one stop solution which supplements all the micronutrient needs of pregnancy.
+It is a one stop solution which supplements all the micronutrient needs in pregnancy.
 Hence, there is no need to take multiple pills every day for different nutrients.
 It is made with natural, plant-based ingredients thus it is safe and chemical-free.

 TrimacareTM is recommended by leading doctors of India.
 This pregnancy supplement is available both online (Amazon1mgFlipkart) and offline at your nearest chemist.
 Ask your doctor for TrimacareTM today!